spaceape/libemc/README.md

   void  emc_std_sync(float)
 ```

-### 2.3.3.
+## 2.4.
 Rings

-- `emi_ring_network`: peer is running remotely, no shm, ipc or direct filesystem access available between peers
+- `emi_ring_network`: peer is running remotely, no shm, ipc or direct filesystem access
+  available between peers
-- `emi_ring_machine`: peer is attached to the same machine - shm and ipc mechanisms available, filesystem paths are absolute and restricted
+- `emi_ring_machine`: peer is attached to the same machine - shm and ipc mechanisms available,
+  filesystem paths are absolute and restricted
-- `emi_ring_session`: peer is attached to the same session - shm and ipc mechanisms available, filesystem paths can be relative to the session path
+- `emi_ring_session`: peer is attached to the same session - shm and ipc mechanisms available,
+  filesystem paths can be relative to the session path
 - `emi_ring_process`: peer is within the same address space

-### 2.3.4.
+## 2.5.
+Controllers

+Controllers are EMC stages that provide a service to the _controlling device(s)_ through the
+command line interface.

+## 2.6.
 Features

-### 2.3.5.
+Features are simple tag words that describe the capabilities of the server.
+They are attached
+to controller stages and listed by the `support` command

+## 2.7.
 Services

-### 2.3.6.
-Sessions (EMP documentation)
-### 2.3.6.
-Controllers (Session Services - EMP documentation)
+Services are bits of functionality that a _controlling device_ can make available to the EMC
+server in order to fulfill certain tasks; Services are advertised by the controlling device upon
+connect via the `s+` command.

+       client      |      device

+                  EMC
+      [service] <-----> [interface]

 # 3. The EMC Protocol